Hong Kong sexploitation epic isn't very good, but give it credit for ripping the scab off a historical wound.

 I get the feeling there's history here.
 Since I'm from Denmark, maybe I can I just leave?

 If you’re looking for mercy you’ve come to the wrong place.

 The Big Bird Cage finds writer-director Jack Hill at the top of his form as he sticks star Anitra Ford in a Philippine jungle prison where an evil warden uses the female inmates as slave labor to process sugar.
 Pam Grier and Sid Haig are revolutionaries who want to recruit women for their cause, so Grier infiltrates the prison and primes the women for a big break out.
 This is one of the most remembered of 70s B-romps, a sleazefest filled with iconic scenes such as Ford being suspended by her hair, and seven-foot model Karen McKevic slathering her body with grease and dashing naked through camp.
 The classic poster is above, a brilliant production photo appears below, and if you’re looking for actual reviews, well, there are about a thousand online.
-Wild, weird, and oh so incorrect, The Big Bird Cage premiered in the U.S. this month in 1972.
+Wild, weird, and oh so incorrect, The Big Bird Cage premiered in the U.S. today in 1972.